amd/ZenDNN/docs/logging.md

 [PROF   ][info   ][0.017503]:Operator execute - matmul_f32,matmul_input[10,5]:f32:contiguous,weights[5,4]:f32:contiguous,bias[1,4]:f32:contiguous,matmul_output[10,4]:f32:contiguous,post-op:binary_mul:swish:binary_mul,time:0.00321ms
 ```

-## Debug Logs
+### 4.4.
+Debug Logs

-ZenDNNL provides detailed debug logs to output comprehensive information about internal operations, including intermediate states and execution flow.
+ZenDNN* provides detailed debug logs to output comprehensive information about internal operations, including intermediate states and execution flow.
 These logs are enabled by setting the `ZENDNNL_DEBUG_LOG_LEVEL` environment variable **and are only available when the library is built in debug mode**.

-### Debug Mode Requirement
+#### 4.4.1.
+Debug Mode Requirement
 Debug logs are only available when the library is built in debug mode.
 To build the library in debug mode, ensure the following steps are followed:

 **Set Debug Build Type**: